heinc1010/BAMixChecker/docs/Installation.rst

 Installation with the compressed file
 ---------------------------------------

-Download the compressed file from https://github.com/heinc1010/BAMixChecker.
+Or, download the compressed file from https://github.com/heinc1010/BAMixChecker.

 Then, decompress the .zip file.